-The objective of the Epidemiological Survey of Substance Abuse is the monitoring of substance use and its consequences with the help of the epidemiological survey in the general public.
-The monitoring enables, amongst other things, information to be obtained as to the situation in Germany in order to plan and improve prevention measures and healthcare or to assess the effects of statutory and other regulatory interventions on the use behaviour and the negative effects.
+The aim of the Epidemiological Survey of Substance Abuse is to monitor substance use and its consequences through epidemiological surveys of the general population.
+Through monitoring, information about the situation in Germany is obtained.
+This information is then used to plan and improve prevention and healthcare, to assess the effects of legal and other regulatory interventions on consumption behavior, and negative consequences of consumption.

-Use behaviour is understood to mean information on the type of substances used, the amount and the pattern of use, on the conditions surrounding the use as well as the health, social and financial consequences.
-This descriptive information serves as a basis for the reporting responsibilities of the German federal government, for example in respect of government addiction and drug reports, requests from parliament, public information, for comparing the situation in Germany with that in other countries and for reporting to European and international organisations (e. g.
-EC, EMCDDA, WHO, UNO, UNODC).
+Consumption behavior refers to information on the type of substances used, the amount and pattern of use, the general conditions of use, and the health, social, and financial consequences of use.
+This information serves as the basis for the reporting tasks of the federal government which includes addiction and drug reports, inquiries from the parliament, information for the public, comparisons of rates in Germany with other countries, and for reporting to European and international organizations (e.g. EC, EMCDDA, WHO, UNO, UNODC).

 2. Estimation of the effects of drug use and the overall burden on the individual and on the population

 The aim here is to calculate the consequences associated with consumption behavior at the individual, population, and regional levels.
 Specifically, the health, social, and economic consequences.
 These results are also used for reporting purposes, such as comparing the consequences of consumption behavior with the consequences of other mental and psychosomatic disorders, making comparisons with other countries, and for estimating the individual and societal costs associated with problematic consumption patterns.